Degenerate homoclinic bifurcations in complex dimension 2: Unfolding degenerate tangencies

+by a holomorphic change of coordinates. \commentaire{Precision added for \S 4.1.3 (cf. Exposition Rmk \#3).
+Several comments added in the proof about this. }Furthermore, if $f$ depends holomorphically on a parameter $\lambda$, then this change of coordinate, as well as $g_1$ and $g_2$, can be chosen to depends holomorphically on $\lambda$ as well. \end{prop}

-\begin{proof} We review the proof of the existence of the local stable and unstable manifolds, by checking that the corresponding change of coordinates are sufficiently tangent to identity at the origin.
+\begin{proof} We review the proof of the existence of the local stable and unstable manifolds, by checking that the corresponding change of coordinates are sufficiently tangent to identity at the origin, and depend holomorphically on $f$.
 Let us first deal with the local unstable manifold.
 We follow Sternberg~\cite[Thms 7 to 9, \S 9]{sternberg1}.
 To stick with the notation of~\cite[p.
 823]{sternberg1}, we put $T = f\inv$.
 Thanks to the non-resonance assumption, we can assume that